Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: Problem Statement

 \subsection{Vehicle Model}

-For the vehicle model used in this work, the state vector is defined as $x= ^T$, where $p_x$ and $p_y$ represent the X-coordinate and Y-coordinate of the center point between the back wheels, respectively; $\theta$ denotes the heading of the vehicle; $v$ represents the velocity of the front wheels.
-Also, the control input vector is defined as $u= ^T$, where $w$ and $a$ denote the steering angle and the acceleration of the front wheels, respectively.
-Therefore, given the time step $h$, the rolling distance of the front wheels and the back wheels are given by
+As shown in Fig.~\ref{fig:vehimodel}, the bicycle model used in~\cite{ge2020numerically} is borrowed to represent the vehicle dynamics.
+In this model, the aerodynamic influences, slip phenomena, and suspension movements are neglected.

-respectively.
-Then, denote the the distance between the front axle and the back axle of the vehicle by $d$, the $h$-step dynamics of the vehicle are expressed as
+In terms of the vehicle model used in this work, the state vector is defined as $x= ^{\top}$, where $p_x$ and $p_y$ represent the X-coordinate and Y-coordinate of the center point of the vehicle, respectively; $\varphi$ denotes the heading angle; $v_x$ and $v_y$ denote the longitudinal and lateral velocity of the vehicle; $\omega$ is the yaw rate.
+Also, the control input vector is defined as $u= ^{\top}$, where $a$ and $\delta$ denote the acceleration and the steering angle, respectively.
+Here, we also define the mass of the vehicle as $m$, $l_f$ and $l_r$ as the distance from the center of mass to the front and rear axle, $k_f$ and $k_r$ as the cornering stiffness of the front and rear wheels, and $I_{z}$ as the polar moment of inertia.
+For simplicity, we further define $L_k=l_{f} k_{f}-l_{r} k_{r}$.